semaphoreP/codeastro/Day3/exampledoc/README.md

 </p>

-This example shows what a typical docstring looks like.
-Docstrings for specific cases (e.g., functions with optional inputs, classes, exceptions, etc) have some slight modifications to this general structure.
+This example shows a docstring for a typical function.
+Docstrings for specific cases (e.g., optional input variables, classes, exceptions, etc) have some slight modifications to this general structure.
-Example docstrings for these cases (and more) can be found [here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+Example docstrings for these cases (and more!) can be found [here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

 In addition to providing crucial information, docstrings provide a standardized way to document code that can be easily parsed by automated